 - Are not currently taking the course for another traffic violation;

 - Do not hold a commercial drivers license;

 - Have not committed the offense of speeding 25 mph (or more) over the speed limit;

 - Have not been charged with one of the following sections of the Transportation Code:

 - §472.022 – Construction zone when workers are present

 - §550.023 – Duty to give information and render aid

 - §522.003 – Serious traffic violations

 Prior to the end of the (90) day period, you must present to the court a copy of your driving record from the Department of Public Safety.
 You are required to take the course within (90) days from the date of the request.
-You have an additional (30) days to show the court a completion certificate issued by the Texas Education Agency or the Texas Department of Public Safety.
 You must also have paid all required court costs and administrative fees.
 If you do not, the court will send you a notice requiring you to return to court and explain why you failed to show proof of completion or pay the costs and fees required.
 Your failure to be present at that hearing will result in a final conviction on the charge and the issuance of warrant for your arrest.